-In Mathematics, our students with disabilities again received a low performance level (orange) indicating that they are 46 points below level 3, while showing no change from their performance in 2016.
-Homeless students were low, but showed an increase of 14 points over 2016 on their CAASPP assessment, socioeconomically disadvantaged students received a yellow indicator which represents their medium status of and Hispanic/Latino students all received a yellow indicator, meaning their status was 8.4 points below level 3, and had declined 3.3 points from 2016.
+In Mathematics, our students with disabilities again received a low performance level (orange) indicating that they are 34.8 points below standard, while showing no change from their performance in 2017.
+Homeless students were low, but showed an increase of 3.7 points over 2017 on their CAASPP assessment, while socioeconomically disadvantaged students received a green indicator and an increase of 5.6 points to 20.6 points below standard.
+Hispanic/Latino students received a yellow indicator, meaning their status was 11.7 points below level standard.
 For all of these groups a strong model of Response to Intervention with clear assessment targets and specific high quality intervention and instruction.